 Sarah Escue is a poet, visual artist, and copywriter.
 She is a Florida native currently living in Colorado as she pursues her MFA degree at The Jack Kerouac School of Disembodied Poetics.
 Sarah holds a BA in English Writing from the University of South Florida and has received fellowships, scholarships, and writing awards from The Bucknell Seminar for Undergraduate Poets, Writers in Paradise, the University of South Florida, and The Jack Kerouac School, among others.
 In 2016, her poem "Winter" was nominated for the Best of the Net Anthology.

 Her work appears or is forthcoming in Dialogist, Lullwater Review, Permafrost Magazine, DIAGRAM, Gulf Stream Literary Magazine, Something on Paper, Atticus Review, The Elephants, Bombay Gin, The Murmur House, and Beecher's Magazine, among others.
-Her first poetry chapbook, Bruised Gospel, is forthcoming from dancing girl press this spring.
-She is also the Assistant Editor at The Adirondack Review and a contributor for Beats: A Naropan Periodical.
+Bruised Gospel is her first chapbook.
+She is also the Assistant Editor at The Adirondack Review, Poetry Editor at Cigar City Poetry Journal, and a contributor for Beats.